-Their style is far from conventional and is best described as ever-evolving world music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
+Seven Eyes’ style is far from conventional and is best described as ever-evolving world jazz music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
 Seven Eyes’ compositions transcends multiple genres – Jazz, Brazilian, Sufi/Hindustani music and Western classical music.

-Having performed at the United Nations in New York, UN Geneva, TEDx Malaysia as well as Jashn-e-Rekhta festival in New Delhi, Faiz International Festival in Lahore amongst many other global festivals and events.
+The duo have performed at the United Nations (UN) in New York, UN Geneva, EFG London Jazz Festival, TEDx Malaysia as well as Jashn-e-Rekhta festival in New Delhi, Faiz International Festival in Lahore amongst many other global festivals and events.
 They are regulars on radio stations such as the BBC Asian Network, BBC Urdu, and BBC World and are regarded for their appeal to bring together diverse music and various languages from around the world together in a single performance.

 “This album (The Seed) isn’t about just making things that sound cool and new.
 Both artists have a long, invested and humble relationship with the traditions which they draw on.
 The combination of cultures is anything but a clash: it’s harmony, it’s creation and it’s beautiful.” – The IndieBerlin review

 “Uplifting mesmerising, everything that you want music to do!” – BBC Asian Network

 “At the top of their game…He’s a wonderful guitarist!” – Jimmy Page (Led Zeppelin)